viperleed/viperleed/doc/content/measurement/setup_measurements.rst

     Instructions will appear as each step is performed.

-There are two dark image steps in which different pixel errors are detected.
-After this you will have to take off the cap of the camera lens again and you need to provide uniform illumination.
-Usually just turning the lights on and putting a sheet of white paper a few centimeters infront of the lense is good enough.
-Make sure that there are no shadows cast onto the sheet.
+Two dark-image steps are performed to detect different pixel errors.
+After this, remove the lens cap and provide uniform illumination.
+Usually, turning on the room lights and placing a sheet of white paper a few centimetres in front of the lens is sufficient.
+Make sure that no shadows are cast onto the paper.

 .. _fig_bad_pixels_instruction_2:
 .. figure:: /_static/gui/bad_pixels_instruction_2.jpg
     :width: 50%
     :align: center

-    Take off the cap and put a white sheet of paper infront of the camera.
+    Remove the lens cap and place a white sheet of paper in front of the camera.

-Once the calibration is completed, the calibration will be stored in your chosen directory and is automatically used in subsequent measurements.
+Once the calibration is completed, it will be stored in your chosen directory and used automatically in subsequent measurements.

-.. _fig_bad_pixels_finished
+.. _fig_bad_pixels_finished:
 .. figure:: /_static/gui/bad_pixels_finished.jpg
     :width: 50%
     :align: center

-    After completion you can close the bad-pixel finder dialog.
+    After completion, you can close the bad-pixel finder dialog.

 Camera placement
 ================

-After pixel calibration, the camera can be moved into its final position, as it will no longer be necessary to adjust it.
-The camera aperture should always be fully opened.
-To proceed, open a live view of your camera.
-For optimal settings, position the camera so that the LEED screen fills out the entire sensor.
-(Align the edges of the screen with the edges of the sensor.)
-After adjusting the camera position, right-click the camera view and select “Allow setting of ROI”.
-Set the region of interest such that the edges of the ROI align with the edges of the screen.
+After bad-pixel calibration, the camera can be moved into its final position, as further adjustment will not be necessary.
+Before placing the camera, fully open the camera aperture.
+Then mount it on your camera mount.

+Open a live view of your camera.
+While observing the live view, position the camera so that the LEED screen fills the entire sensor for optimal pixel use.
+If your sensor is rectangular, align the edges of the screen with the shorter edge of the image.

+After adjusting the camera position, right-click the live view and select *Properties*.
+Adjust the ROI settings to crop away the parts of the image that do not cover the LEED screen.
+Press *Apply* to test different settings.
+Once you are satisfied, the camera is ready for data acquisition.